alyssadata/Alyssa_Solen-Canonical_Origin_AI_Continuity_and_Provenance_PUBLIC/README.md

 ## Statement of Authorship

-If you don’t care who an Author is, you didn’t read the book.
+If you don’t care who the Author is, you didn’t read the book.
+If you removed the Author, you plagiarized.